-Based on Asset Assembler model, we updated the sustainability structure in 2022 by shifting to an autonomous structure with a stronger link with business operations, away from the sustainability initiatives.
-Directly under the Directors, Representative Executive Officers & Co-
+Based on Asset Assembler model, we updated the sustainability structure in 2022 by shifting to an autonomous structure with a stronger link with business operations, away from the structure where the headquarters led our sustainability initiatives.
+Directly under the Directors, Representative Executive Officers & Co-Presidents, four materiality-based global teams have been formed for carrying out sustainability strategies on a Group-wide basis.
+By having team leaders directly report progress and proposals to the Co-Presidents, and the Co-Presidents, who further submit reports to the Board of Directors whenever necessary, sustainability activities are overseen by the Board of Directors.